fastly/fastly-exporter/README.md

   0.0.1
 ```

-The -service and -token flags are mandatory.
-Your service ID is available at the
+The -services and -token flags are mandatory.
+Your service ID(s) are available at the
 top of your [Fastly dashboard][db].
 [See this link][token] for information on
 creating API tokens.